Thank you for sending your enquiry! One of our team members will contact you shortly.

 - CouchDB Task: Data synchronization in CouchDB using replication functions.

-- The task involves configuring replication between two CouchDB instances and analyzing data conflicts.
+- The task includes configuring replication between two CouchDB instances and analyzing data conflicts.

-- Neo4j Task: Optimizing Cypher queries in a graph database.
+- Neo4j Task: Optimizing queries with Cypher in a graph database.

-- Participants will analyze a large graph and build query optimizations for searching relationships between nodes.
+- Participants will analyze a large graph and build query optimizations to find relationships between nodes.

 - InfluxDB Task: Processing time-series data and optimizing data retention.

-- Exercises using InfluxQL to analyze data flow and set retention strategies.
+- Exercises using InfluxQL for analyzing data flow and setting retention strategies.

 - GridGain Task: Data processing using GridGain, building and optimizing queries in an object environment.

-- Participants will optimize the storage and retrieval of large objects.
+- Participants will optimize the storage and read performance of large objects.

 - Apache Solr Task: Implementing full-text search using Solr.